 A final virtue of this account is that it captures the element of commitment in intention, emphasized by Michael Bratman, among others (Bratman 1987, pp. 18–20).
 Intention is not merely predominant desire.
-If one intends to do A, one is already in progress towards doing it.
-In that sense, deliberation is over: one has begun.
-This is one way to vindicate the Aristotelian doctrine of action itself as the conclusion of practical reasoning.
+When I decide to do something, and so intend to do it, I am embarked upon doing it.
+This vindicates the Aristotelian view that action itself is the conclusion of practical thought.

 Because of its relatively recent recovery, and the prevalent acceptance of intention as a mental state, there has been little examination of the present alternative.
-That is a vital topic for the future.
 But some initial observations can be made.
 First, it is in fact controversial that intending to do A is necessary for doing A intentionally, as the present theory predicts.
 This raises complications best considered later on, in sections 2 and 4.
 (They are briefly discussed at Thompson 2008, pp. 102–3.)

 Second, and more obviously, there is room to doubt whether intending to do A is sufficient for me to count as doing it intentionally, even when we admit that I can be doing what I will never successfully do.
-What about plans for tomorrow that require no preparatory steps, as for instance, to blink at 3:00pm?
-Isn't some intending utterly pure, as Davidson thought?
+Isn’t there a distinction between taking preparatory steps towards doing A and beginning to do it, as in the contrast between buying flour and eggs with the intention of baking, and turning on the oven the following week?
+This distinction may be significant in ethics and the criminal law (Paul 2014).
+There is also the prospect of plans that require no preparatory steps, as for instance, to blink tomorrow at 3:00pm.
+Isn’t some intending utterly pure, as Davidson thought?
 Once we move away from the simple theory of intending as doing, however, and introduce the abstract notion of imperfectivity or being in progress, it is more difficult to say what such examples show.
 That the theory is false?
 Or just how liminal being in progress can be?

 Finally, whatever view we take about the basic objects of intention—actions or propositions—it is a problem for the theory of intending as being embarked on intentional action that these objects can be logically complex.
 I intend not to be hit by a car as I walk home.
-I intend to drink wine or beer with dinner.
-I intend to read a book tonight if there's nothing on the radio.
-In none of these cases can we say, without contrivance or difficulty, what action I am now on the way to performing.
+I intend to drink with dinner or have dessert, but not both.
+I intend to read a book tonight if there’s nothing on the radio.
+In none of these cases can we say, without contrivance, what action I am now on the way to performing.
 Until it is supplied with an account of these cases, and of the relation between intention and the mental states with which it interacts, the theory of intending as being embarked on intentional action remains incomplete.